shakeer-linux/jenkins/Jenkins-on-Tomcat.md

 Then Install the required plugins and create the username and password for jenkins user.

-Now you do your deployements as you like.

 username: jenkins
 password: jenkins

+*Now you do your deployements as you like.